10up/safe-redirect-manager/readme.txt

 Tested up to: 3.4.1
 Stable tag: 1.3

-Safely and easily manage your websites HTTP redirects.
+Safely and easily manage your website's HTTP redirects.

 == Description ==